kl0sin/claude-visual/README.md

 This starts both the backend server (port 3200) and Vite dev server concurrently.

-### 4. Use Claude Code
+### 3. Use Claude Code

-Open any Claude Code session — events will appear in the dashboard in real-time.
+Open the dashboard in your browser.
+If Claude Code hooks are not yet installed, a banner will appear — click **INSTALL HOOKS** and the app will configure everything automatically.
+Then start any Claude Code session and events will appear in real-time.

 ## Desktop App (Tauri)